 Platinum Corporate Sponsors

 Interested in sponsoring the project and getting your company logo listed here?
-Our Kickstarter project page has the options and pricing information.
+In that case, please contact us.

 NTLM 8-character tables can be downloaded for free via BitTorrent (486 GB).